KeyZox71/inception/README.md

 ## Environment Variables

-Create a `.env` file in the root directory of the project with the following environment variables:
+Create a `.env` file in the `srcs` directory of the project with the following environment variables:

 ```plaintext
 DB_USER=your_database_user